How it all works

 The Camden Labour Group is made up of all Labour party councillors and is the forum for discussing council issues and developing local council policy.

-The Local Campaign Forum (LCF) is made up of delegates from CLPs, Constituency Campaign Officers and other elected positions.
+The Local Campaign Forum is made up of delegates from CLPs, Constituency Campaign Officers and other elected positions.
 The LCF’s primary aim is to organise for local elections in Camden.
 It co-ordinates the campaign activities of Camden branches to secure the election of local Labour candidates, recruits party members to stand for local elections and compiles the panel of candidates for those elections.
 It also works with the local Labour Group to encourage a role for branches, members and affiliates in local government policy and to feed ideas into the Party’s local manifesto and policy-making process.
 This will be replaced in time by a Local Government Committee (LGC).